-Colgate.edu/parentresources is a great place to start if you have a question.
+The colgate.edu/parentresources webpage is a great place to start if you have a question.
 The page lists, in one place, links to key information on the Colgate website of interest to parents and family members.
-These resources include the following, and more:
+These resources include: